 Soon after, the tweet started gathering a massive amount of reactions from the entire Twitterati while Google Argentia was down for two hours in the country on Wednesday night.

-Kurona later mentioned that he was surprisingly able to buy the Google.com.ar domain via a normal legal process which didn’t involve any premium brokerage fee or other additional steps.
+Kurona later mentioned that he was surprisingly able to buy the Google.com.ar domain via a normal legal process that didn’t involve any premium brokerage fee or other additional steps.

 According to the 30-year-old designer, who is from the outskirts of Bueno Aire, he was designing a website for a client on Wednesday night when he got to know about the domain’s availability from a few WhatsApp messages.